DenverArtMuseum/mayer-2023/content/lyall.md

 [^25]: Lewis Wingfield Story, “Building a Collection,” in *The Denver Art Museum*, 103.

 [^26]: Ibid.
 A memo listing museum staff in March 1968 notes that the institution employed thirty-three people as staff and lists Robert Stroessner as Assistant Curator of American Indian Art.
 Annual Meeting Minutes 1968–69, D13.FB2, Denver Art Museum Archives.
 While born in Colorado, Robert Stroessner’s family had connections to Latin America.
 A part of Stroessner’s family emigrated from Germany to Colorado, while another branch moved to Paraguay.
 Alfredo Stroessner, Paraguay’s longtime dictator, was Robert’s granduncle.
 The family remained in contact with their South American relatives.
 Stroessner visited Paraguay, and on at least on one occasion, his granduncle visited the US.
 See La Hay Wauhillau, “Denver’s Stroessner Rub Shoulders with President,” *Denver Post*, March 21, 1968.
 It is not known, however, how much Robert or his parents knew of his granduncle’s activities in the country.
-See also “Remembrance of Robert Stroessner” by Teddy Dewalt sent to Anne Tenant, New World Department archive, Denver Art Museum.
+See also “Remembrance of Robert Stroessner” by Teddy Dewalt sent to Anne Tenant, Mayer Center Archive, Denver Art Museum.
+The Mayer Center Archive encompasses archival material for both Arts of the Ancient Americas and Latin American Art as well as the previous New World Department.

-[^27]: Robert Stroessner to Tom Maytham, October 15, 1974, Stroessner Files 1974, Correspondence, New World Department archive.
+[^27]: Robert Stroessner to Tom Maytham, October 15, 1974, Stroessner Files 1974, Correspondence, Mayer Center Archive.

 [^28]: Robert Stroessner to Olive Bigelow Pell, November 12, 1968, Stroessner Files, 1968, ibid.